Iowa hospital says some kids were given wrong vaccine dose - NewsBreak

 Iowa hospital says some kids were given wrong vaccine dose

-An Iowa hospital says it is implementing procedures to ensure it doesn’t repeat a mistake made last weekend when more than 100 children were given the wrong dose of a COVID-19 vaccine.
+URBANDALE, Iowa (AP) — An Iowa hospital says it is implementing procedures to ensure it doesn’t repeat a mistake made last weekend, when more than 100 children were given the wrong dose of a COVID-19 vaccine.

 The hospital says the higher dosage could include more pronounced side effects such as a sore arm, mild fever, headache and fatigue.